simonbrady/cat/README.md

 took me the better part of a day (mostly because I did it in small chunks to avoid hitting FTP connection limits).
-Once I had the raw data on an EBS volume it took about 3 hours to copy it into memory on an `r3.8xlarge` instance (32 virtual CPUs and 244GB RAM, with 200GB mounted as tmpfs), then process it with 16 recompress jobs running in parallel.
+Once I had the raw data on an EBS volume it took about 3 hours to copy it into memory on an `r3.8xlarge` instance (32 virtual CPUs and 244GB RAM, with 200GB mounted as tmpfs), process it with 16 recompress jobs running in parallel, then copy the output to my own S3 bucket.
 Your mileage may vary.

 ## To Do